Mark Scheifele: Professional

 Scheifele and the Jets began the 2022–23 season strong and quickly tied a franchise record for the best start to a season.
 This was in spite of missing numerous key players due to injuries such as Ehlers, Wheeler, and Mason Appleton.
 By late November, Scheifele was leading the team with 11 goals as the team improved to a 13–6–1 record.
 While the team suffered setbacks due to injuries, Scheifele and Dubois continued to lead the top two lines and collect points.
 In December, Scheifele recorded two hat-tricks as the Jets finished the year with a 22–13–1 record.
 His sixth hat-trick came in a 6–5 loss to the Vegas Golden Knights on December 13 while his seventh came at the end of the month in a win over the Vancouver Canucks.
 In the second to last game of the season, Scheifele scored to help lead the Jets over the Minnesota Wild and clinch a playoff berth in the 2023 Stanley Cup playoffs.
 However, he would be limited to only four games during their first round series against the Golden Knights due to an injury.

 Prior to the start of the 2023–24 season, Scheifele and Hellebuyck signed an identical seven-year, $59.5 million contract extension with the Jets.

-On October 18, 2025 Scheifele scored a power play goal against the Nashville Predators for his 813th career NHL point, making him the all-time points leader for the Winnipeg Jets franchise.
+On October 18, 2025, Scheifele scored a power play goal against the Nashville Predators for his 813th career NHL point, making him the all-time points leader for the Winnipeg Jets franchise.
+He broke his previous career high in assists, 50, after assisting on a goal by Kyle Connor during a March 14 game against the Colorado Avalanche.
+He scored the 900th point of his career during an April 6 game against the Seattle Kraken, and he broke Marian Hossa's franchise records for points on April 13 when he scored a goal during the third period of a game against the Vegas Golden Knights.
+He would finish the season with 103 points, becoming the first player in modern Jets' history to score 100 points in a season since the team's relocation from Atlanta.

+On September 24, 2026, the NHL announced that at the beginning of the 2026-27 NHL season, the Winnipeg Jets' statistical history would now include stats from the original Winnipeg Jets and the Atlanta Thrashers, removing Schiefele's title as the all-time franchise leader in points, goals, and assists.